whyboris/utilitarianism.net/content/arguments-for-utilitarianism.md

 - Krister Bykvist (2010). _[Utilitarianism: A Guide for the Perplexed](https://www.bloomsbury.com/us/utilitarianism-a-guide-for-the-perplexed-9780826498090/)_.
 Continuum.
 - Robert Goodin (1995). _[Utilitarianism as a Public Philosophy](https://www.cambridge.org/core/books/utilitarianism-as-a-public-philosophy/DFAF4F0BDBA6B06F9BCB1DDC3D0A26A7)_.
 Cambridge University Press.
 - Caspar Hare (2016).
-[Should We Wish Well to All?](http://dx.doi.org/10.1215/00318108-3624764) _Philosophical Review_, 125(4): 451–472.
+[Should We Wish Well to All?](http://dx.doi.org/10.1215/00318108-3624764), _Philosophical Review_ 125(4): 451–472.
-- Peter Singer & Katarzyna de Lazari-Radek (2017).
+- Katarzyna de Lazari-Radek & Peter Singer (2017).
 Chapter 2: Justifications, in _[Utilitarianism: A Very Short Introduction](https://global.oup.com/academic/product/utilitarianism-a-very-short-introduction-9780198728795?cc=de&lang=en&)_.
 Oxford University Press.
 - J.J.C.
 Smart (1973).
 An outline of a system of utilitarian ethics, in J.J.C.
 Smart & Bernard Williams, _[Utilitarianism: For and Against](https://www.cambridge.org/core/books/abs/utilitarianism/an-outline-of-a-system-of-utilitarian-ethics/8DE8362FF43188D53C855A70C70223E2)_.
 Cambridge University Press.
+- John Broome (1987).
+Utilitarianism and Expected Utility, _The Journal of Philosophy_ 84 (8): 405–422.
+- John Broome (1991). _Weighing Goods: Equality, Uncertainty and Time_.
+Blackwell.
+- Johan E. Gustafsson (2022). _Money-Pump Arguments_.
+Cambridge University Press.
+- John C. Harsanyi (1955).
+Cardinal Welfare, Individualistic Ethics, and Interpersonal Comparisons of Utility, _The Journal of Political Economy_ 63 (4): 309–321.
+- John C. Harsanyi (1977). _Rational Behavior and Bargaining Equilibrium in Games and Social Situations_, Cambridge University Press.
+- Niels Erik Jensen (1967).
+An Introduction to Bernoullian Utility Theory: I. Utility Functions, _Swedish Journal of Economics_ 69 (3): 163–183.
+- John von Neumann and Oskar Morgenstern (1944). _Theory of Games and Economic Behavior_.
+Princeton University Press.

 [^1]: Daniels, N. (2020).
 [Reflective Equilibrium](https://plato.stanford.edu/archives/sum2020/entries/reflective-equilibrium/). _The Stanford Encyclopedia of Philosophy_.
 Edward N. Zalta (ed.).
 [^2]: That is not to say that either answer is in fact equally good or correct, but just that you should expect it to be difficult to _persuade_ those who respond to the conflicts in a different way than you do.
-[^3]: Of course, there may be exceptional circumstances in which stealing is overall beneficial and hence justified, for instance when stealing a loaf of bread is required to save a starving person's life.
+[^3]: Of course, there may be exceptional circumstances in which stealing is overall beneficial and hence justified, for instance when stealing a loaf of bread is required to save a starving person’s life.
 [^4]: Here it is important to consider the indirect costs of reducing social trust, in addition to the obvious direct costs to the victim.
 [^5]:
     Compare our defense of additive aggregationism in [another chapter](/types-of-utilitarianism#additive-aggregationism), showing how, in practice, almost everyone endorses allowing sufficiently many small benefits to outweigh great costs to a few: “For example, allowing cars to drive fast on roads increases the number of people who die in accidents.
 Placing exceedingly low speed limits would save lives at the cost of inconveniencing many drivers.
 Most people demonstrate an implicit commitment to aggregationism when they judge it worse to impose these many inconveniences for the sake of saving a few lives.”